SergheiMihailov/adapt_med_seg/blogpost.md

     <td colspan="2"><b>Figure 4.</b> Combined view of the results.</td>
   </tr>
 </table>

 ## Ablation studies

-As we mentioned in [earlier](#overview_of_segvol), at test time of SegVol, the bounding boxes were generated from the ground truth labels.
+As we mentioned in the [overview of SegVol](#overview_of_segvol), at test time, the bounding boxes were generated from the ground truth labels.
 As a result, we wanted to quantify the impact of small perturbations to the bounding boxes would ental on the overall performance of the model.
 Futhermore, Du et al. (2024) [[1]](#ref1) show ablation studies on different combinations of propmt types, namely text, point and bounding box promts.
-In our initial experiments, we observed some deviation from the reported results in the case of text-only prompts and prompts involving bounding boxes.
+Most importantly, they show that bounding box prompts combined with textual information typically out-perform other combinations.
+In our initial experiments, we observed some deviation from test results in the case of text-only prompts and prompts involving bounding boxes.
 Figure [[5]](#fig5) shows our results.

 <table align="center">
   <tr align="center">